 |Cubic capacity||12.25 m³/ 432.6 cu ft|

-After discussing so many containers, you might be confused between similar container types.
-Read on to know the differences between them.
+After discussing so many containers, you might be confused as to which one is best suitable for your cargo.
+Read on to know how to choose the right shipping container for your cargo.

 Getting the exact container type at your desired location is quite tricky if you’re using traditional sourcing channels.
 Even if you do find the container you’re looking for, there’s no guarantee that you’re paying the right price due to the lack of transparency in the industry.

 However, if you’re a member of xChange, you can easily trade containers with 100% market transparency.
-We’ve created a neutral online trading platform that works exactly like an online store.
+We’ve created an online trading platform that works like an online container store.

 You can browse through various container types across conditions, locations, and prices.
 When you’ve set your eyes on a container, or a bunch of them, you can reach out to the seller directly and negotiate a price.